pallets/quart/docs/installation.rst

 Installation
 ============

-Quart is only compatible with Python 3.6 or higher and is best installed using pip.
+Quart is only compatible with Python 3.6 or higher and is installed using pip.

 .. code-block:: sh